Home

-Casting Processes
+Casting Process

 Once the most appropriate process has been selected, designers should decide upon the alloy which has the mechanical and physical properties most appropriate to the particular application, whilst also considering whether the casting characteristics are appropriate to the chosen process.

-The table below will assist you to choose the process most appropriate to your requirements, however it is often neccesary to obtain quotations for more than one process in order to decide which will be the most economic.
+The table below will assist you to choose the process most appropriate to your requirements, however it is often necessary to obtain quotations for more than one process in order to decide which will be the most economic.

 Sand Casting